William Jackson Palmer: Retirement

 When Palmer retired from business, he devoted himself to philanthropic endeavors, giving away $4 million.
 In the autumn of 1906, Palmer suffered a fall from a horse and was partially paralyzed.
-Left with a broken spine, Palmer was thereafter confined to a wheelchair.
-Palmer sustained a C6 incomplete spinal cord injury, which would have paralyzed him from the neck down, making him a quadrapalegic.
+Palmer sustained a C6 incomplete spinal cord injury, which would have paralyzed him from the neck down, making him a quadriplegic.

 Unable to travel, Palmer hosted the veterans of his 15th Pennsylvania Volunteer Regiment troopers for their annual reunion in August 1907 at Glen Eyrie.
 He provided a special train and paid the travel expenses for 208 of about 260 surviving veterans.
 Mrs. J.A.
 Hayes, the wife of a prominent Colorado Springs banker and daughter of Jefferson Davis, was an honored guest at the reunion.

 William Jackson Palmer died on March 13, 1909, at the age of 72.
 On the day of his death schools, businesses, and trains stopped and flags flew at half mast in Colorado Springs.
 The mayor said Palmer was "the soldier, the builder of an empire, the philanthropist, the friend of the people, whose life was a blessing."
 Gazette journalist Dave Philipps said that he was "an ardent pacifist, humanitarian and champion of preserving wildlands at a time when conservation was almost unheard of."
 His and Queen's ashes are buried at Evergreen Cemetery in Colorado Springs, Colorado.